District of Columbia National Guard: 9/11 response

-Continuous combat air patrols were maintained over Washington, D.C., and New York City until the spring of 2002.
-Today, the D.C.
-Air National Guard's 113th Aerospace Control Alert Detachment are on alert 24/7 protecting the skies of Washington, D.C.

 On the morning of September 11, 2001, a duty officer from the 113th Wing, D.C.
 Air National Guard received a call from the U.S. Secret Service with instructions from the White House to scramble F-16s.
 The Pentagon had just been hit, and the White House knew another airliner, United Flight 93, had been hijacked.
 After a call with the White House operations center, the 113th Wing commander issued a scramble order to set up a combat air patrol over D.C. and to deter all aircraft within 20 miles with "whatever force is necessary… to keep from hitting a building downtown."
 As the F-16 crew returned due to fuel, the next crew went out.
 There was no time to arm them with missiles, so each fighter went out carrying only 500 training bullets—just enough for a five-second burst.
 At the time, they believed that there may have been more hostile aircraft.
 D.C.
 Air National Guard pilots were prepared to stop any hostile aircraft they encountered by any means necessary, up to and including ramming hijacked airliners.
 By this point, fighters from Langley Air Force Base and the fighters from the D.C.
 National Guard were put in contact with each other.
 Flight 93 was no longer a threat, but the two units worked together to escort aircraft out of the airspace.

 Meanwhile, with more information that several people at the Pentagon were dead and several more injured, the D.C.
 Army National Guard helicopter pilots were launched from Davidson Army Air Field to the site of the attack on the Pentagon.
 They began ferrying casualties to Walter Reed National Military Medical Center and medical personnel back to the Pentagon.

 In the days after September 11, 600 soldiers from the D.C.
 Army National Guard were mobilized around the city, including the Capitol building.
 The Mobilization Augmentation Command reported to duty immediately, becoming the first National Guard unit mobilized for the Global War on Terror.
+Continuous combat air patrols were maintained over Washington, D.C., and New York City until the spring of 2002.